radiusxyz/bolt/CONTRIBUTING.md

 - **Unit Tests:** For individual functions or components.
 - **Integration Tests:** For larger, cross-functional features.

-Run `cargo test` locally to confirm all tests pass.
+Run `just test` locally to confirm all tests pass.

----

-## Reviewing Pull Requests

-When reviewing contributions, focus on:
-- The value of the change.
-- The correctness and clarity of the implementation.

-Provide constructive and actionable feedback to help contributors improve their submissions.

 ---